Cierra-McDonald/lab-13-user-adventure/README.md

 1.)
 Home page
 HTML: Create a form to accept user data
-    On submit: Store the user data in local storage THEN redirect the user to the map/list page
+    On submit: Store the user data in local storage THEN redirect the user to the map/list page [check!]

 2.)
 Map/List page
-HTML: Create a ul to inject quests into
+HTML: Create a ul to inject quests into [check]
-    BEFORE ANYTHING, IF ALL QUESTS ARE COMPLETED, REDIRECT TO THE RESULTS PAGE Grab quest data, loop through it, and generate a link for each quest -if the quest has been completed, cross it out
+    BEFORE ANYTHING, IF ALL QUESTS ARE COMPLETED, REDIRECT TO THE RESULTS PAGE Grab quest data, loop through it, and generate a link for each quest [check] -if the quest has been completed, cross it out
     -if the quest has not been completed, there should be a link to the correct quest if the user has <=0 redirect them